osisoft/OSIsoft-Adapter-DNP3-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-dnp3.md

       **MasterStationBehaviors**
       * **MasterAddress** - The DNP address on the TCP Channel that the adapter is communicating on is unique.
 The adapter identifies itself using this address.
 If there is a conflict, the adapter may have trouble sending/receiving DNP messages to outstations.
-      * **DataLinkLayerTimeout** - Verify that this timeout is appropriate for your network.
+      * **DataLinkLayerTimeout** - The timeout is appropriate for your network.
 If too small, communications may timeout before completing.
 If the value is too large, it will take longer to notice communication failures.
-The default will be sufficient in most cases.
+The default is sufficient in most cases.

       **OutstationBehaviors**
       * **ApplicationLayerTimeout** - Verify that this timeout is appropriate for your network.
 If too small, communications may timeout before completing.
 If the value is too large, it will take longer to notice communication failures.
 The default will be sufficient in most cases.